Color degeneracy of competing orders near topological defects cores in planar quadratic band touching systems

 One can render the loss of the spectral symmetry in the following way.
 Say, we begin with two zero-energy modes (the eigenstates of $\gamma_0$ with eigenvalues $+1$ or $-1$) bound to the core of a vortex, and subsequently introduce the third component of the mass $\gamma_0$ such that it changes sign as we approach the boundary of the system ($ r \to \infty$) from its origin ($r=0$).
 Therefore, addition of the $\gamma_0$ mass besides constituting a skyrmion texture, pushes the zero-modes bound to a vortex to finite energies.
 As a direct consequence of the spectral asymmetry, the core of the skyrmion becomes \emph{electrically charged} of charge $+e$ or $-e$ (depending on the sign of $m_0$).
 The corresponding operator is $Q_{\rm elec}=I_{4}$, where $I_n$ is an $n$-dimensional identity matrix, which is the product of five mutually anticommuting matrices appearing in $H_{\rm skyr}$

 where $Q_{\rm skyr}$ is the generalized charge of a skyrmion~\cite{herbut-lu-roy}.

 For single-flavored and valley-degenerate QBT systems, the Hamiltonian operator in the presence of a background skyrmion of three mutually anticommuting mass orders can be cast as direct or orthogonal sum of two and four copies of $H_{\rm skyr}$, respectively.
-Such decomposition allows skyrmion to acquire \emph{chiral charges}, while being electrically neutral.
-Note that any Hermitian operator that commutes with the noninteracting Hamiltonian ($H^{\rm SF}_0$ and $H^{\rm BLG}_0$), such as $\vec{S}$, generates the \emph{chiral symmetry} of the system, and qualifies as a chiral charge of the skyrmion.
-On the other hand, any mass operator that anticommutes with $H_{\rm skyr}$ can develop a finite expectation value in the core of a skyrmion.
+Such decomposition allows skyrmions to acquire \emph{chiral charges}, while being electrically neutral.
+Note that any Hermitian matrix operator that commutes with the noninteracting Hamiltonian ($H^{\rm SF}_0$ and $H^{\rm BLG}_0$), such as $\vec{S}$, generates the chiral symmetry of the system, and qualifies as a chiral charge of the skyrmion.
+On the other hand, any mass operator that anticommutes with $H_{\rm skyr}$ can develop a finite expectation value within the manifold of the bound states localized near the core of a skyrmion.